 Impact protectors should be capable of shielding a COPV from impact damage consistent with the threat environment or at least up to the load limits for the integral boss and mounting fixtures.
-An impact inflicting any damage that potentially degrades the burst strength of the COPV more than 5 percent from its nominal burst pressure is unacceptable.
+An impact inflicting any damage that potentially degrades the burst strength of the COPV more than 5% from its nominal burst pressure is unacceptable.

-The minimum design cross-section of an impact protector cover shall include the shielding layers depicted in Figure D-8.
-The indentation damage from a credible impact should be completely absorbed by a hard shell fabricated from fiberglass epoxy, Kevlar®2 epoxy, or equivalent material that is sufficiently thick to absorb the indentation energy without penetration.
+The minimum design cross-section of an impact protector cover shall include the shielding layers depicted in Figure D-7.
+The indentation damage from a credible impact should be completely absorbed by a hard shell fabricated from fiberglass epoxy, Kevlar^{®2} epoxy, or equivalent material that is sufficiently thick to absorb the indentation energy without penetration.
 The potential deflection damage should be mitigated by spreading the peak loading transmitted through the hard shell over an area consistent with the dimensions of the COPV.
 Deflection damage should be further mitigated by introducing an energy-absorbing material between the hard shell and the COPV.
-Aluminum mesh foam (20 pores per inch, 0.5-in. thick), manufactured by ERG Materials, Inc., is an example of energy-absorbing material that has been qualified for this application.
-Other materials with equivalent energy-absorbing properties can be qualified for this application.
-Finally, if an impact indicator is used in combination with the impact protector, it should be bonded to a thin (1/16-in thick) layer of interface material (e.g., fiberglass epoxy composite or polymeric materials).
-The laminated impact protective cover should be installed over a layer of high-density Ensolite foam mounted directly on the COPV.

-&lt;sup>2 Kevlar® is a registered trademark of E. I. DuPont deNemours and Company.
+2 Kevlar[®] is a registered trademark of E. I. DuPont deNemours and Company.